A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature

-In this section, we compare the performance of two linear models, Lasso regression and Gradient Boosting regression, with the previously mentioned semi-supervised approach using an Autoencoder combined with a Multilayer Perceptron (MLP) \cite{tibshirani1996regression,friedman2001greedy}.
+In this section, we compare the performance of two supervised models, Lasso regression and Gradient Boosting regression, with the previously mentioned hybrid approach using an Autoencoder combined with a Multilayer Perceptron (MLP) \cite{tibshirani1996regression,friedman2001greedy}.
 We evaluate the models based on their R$^2$ scores, which measure the proportion of the variance in the target variable that the models can explain.
 The results are shown in Fig.\ref{Linear}.
 The R$^2$ values obtained from the Lasso regression and Gradient Boosting regression are 0.48 and 0.8, respectively.
-These values indicate that both linear models have relatively lower predictive accuracy compared to the semi-supervised approach.
-The semi-supervised approach achieved an R$^2$ score of 0.85, outperforming both linear models.
-These results suggest that the semi-supervised approach, combining an Autoencoder with an MLP, is more effective in capturing the underlying patterns and predicting the target variable compared to the individual linear models.
+These values indicate that both models have relatively lower predictive accuracy compared to the hybrid approach.
+The hybrid approach achieved an R$^2$ score of 0.85, outperforming both linear models.
+These results suggest that the hybrid approach, combining an Autoencoder with an MLP, is more effective in capturing the underlying patterns and predicting the target variable compared to the individual linear models.